Yogas chitta vritti nirodha – Yoga is the stilling of the fluctuations of the mind.

 Pranamaya kosha : Vital force (prana), breath, targeted with breathing techniques (pranayama)

 Μanomaya kosha: Mind, targeted with meditation

-Having said that we realise that if we don’t practice all the techniques it is not possible to be healed, something is missing… If we only practice asana we heal the body, if we want to heal the mind we need to practice meditation, and to link these two we need breath meaning pranayama.
+Having said that we realize that if we don’t practice all the techniques it is not possible to be healed, something is missing… If we only practice asana we heal the body, if we want to heal the mind we need to practice meditation, and to link these two we need breath meaning pranayama.
 And we have to enter this procedure successively, this is the reason why we start with asana.
 When our body reaches a certain level we move to the next stage and later at the next.
-But don’t get stuck, get advise from a teacher that can guide you to start basic practices in all the parts, only then you will feel the real healing, the real Yoga!
+But don’t get stuck, get advice from a teacher that can guide you to start basic practices in all the parts, only then you will feel the real healing, the real Yoga!